r00b/cessna-private-pilot-course/1.2-improving-control/4-stalls-takeoffs-and-landings-explained.md

 ### Stall Theory
 * Lift is affected by changes in airspeed
 * Increasing airspeed increases lift and vice versa
 * Stall occurs when airflow is disrupted over airplane's wing, resulting in a loss of lift
-* Occurs when airplane exceeds critical angle of attack
-  * (AOA is angle between chord line and relative wind)
+* Occurs when airplane exceeds critical angle of attack (angle between chord line and relative wind)
   * Air can no longer conform to top of wing when exceeding critical angle of attack
   * Backfills, burbles, and eddies, destroys lift, and stalls the wing
-  * An airfoil always stall at the same critical AOA regardless of airspeed, weight, load factor, or density attitude
+  * An airfoil always stalls at the same critical AOA regardless of airspeed, weight, load factor, or density altitude
-* Most small airplanes have critical AOA of between 16 and 20 degrees (16 for C172)
+* Most small airplanes have critical AOA of between 16 and 20 degrees (16° for C172)
 * Easy to exceed critical AOA while flying slow, fast, or while turning
   * Can stall at any airspeed or attitude; not necessarily flying slow or in nose-high condition